rhaz96/AppAnalysis/README.md

 Personal goals of this project include using Python to build functions that open and read data, clean up incorrect data, and extract insights relevant to the project's objective.

 ## Acknowledgements
-This is a project done in conjuction with the [Dataquest](https://www.dataquest.io/home) platform.
+This is a project done in conjunction with the [Dataquest](https://www.dataquest.io/home) platform.